 Defined Benefit Pension Plan

-The Defined Benefit Pension Plan provides participants with a guaranteed monthly income throughout retirement.
+The Defined Benefit Pension Plan provides vested participants with a guaranteed monthly income throughout retirement.

 You can help to provide financial security to your employees by offering the Defined Benefit Pension Plan.
-Participants in the plan receive a monthly income throughout retirement, and eligible survivors may receive income after the participant's death.
+Employees enrolled and vested in the plan receive a monthly income throughout retirement, and eligible survivors may receive income after the participant's death.

 How the Defined Benefit Pension Plan works